 c) Executive Function

 d) Academic Performance – Standardized math test score

 Assessing the correlation between worm prevalence and Children’s performance

 Our project carried out a cluster randomized controlled trial that identifies the impact of strategies designed to reduce intestinal worm infection.
 By comparing the performance level of children who received worm reduction interventions from those who did not, the true effect of the interventions will be determined, and we will be able to precisely identify the causal impact of intestinal worms on children’s health and development.

 Our sample is comprised of 112 townships scattered across 7 southestern counties in rural Guizhou province.
-One of the China’s poorest provinces, Guizhou province was chosen due to its low levels of health and education, and the high prevalence of intestinal worms.
+One of China’s poorest provinces, Guizhou province was chosen due to its low levels of health and education, and the high prevalence of intestinal worms.

 The study has one treatment group and a control group with no intervention:

 Treatment Group: received health education and deworming pills as interventions